 As an educational and cultural nonprofit institution, the Intrepid Sea, Air & Space Museum promotes the awareness and understanding of history, science and service through its collections, exhibitions and programming in order to honor our heroes, educate the public and inspire our youth.
 Located in New York City on the Hudson River, the Intrepid Museum was founded in 1982 with the acquisition of the legendary aircraft carrier Intrepid, a National Historic Landmark.
 Welcoming one million visitors annually, the Museum also features the space shuttle Enterprise, the world’s fastest jets and a guided missile submarine.

-The Intrepid Museum is currently seeking educators to serve as Assistant Counselors for children ages 5-13 during Camp Intrepid which runs from June 16 to August 22, 2014.
-These seasonal positions will assist the Group Counselors in the execution of daily themed activities, trips and classroom management.
-Candidates should have experience working with children ages 5-13, and knowledge of aviation, astronomy, marine life concepts, as well as an interest in history and/or science.
+The Intrepid Museum is currently seeking educators to serve as Assistant Counselors for children ages 5-13 during Camp Intrepid which runs from June 27 to August 26, 2016.
+These seasonal positions will assist the Head Counselors in the execution of daily themed curriculum lessons, trips, and classroom management.
+Candidates should have experience working with children ages 5-13, and knowledge of aviation, astronomy, marine life concepts, as well as an interest in history or science.

 Responsibilities include but are not limited to:

-- 10 week commitment to position from June 16 to August 22, 2014, including preparing, planning, setting up and breaking down daily lessons and activities.
+- Assist in preparing, planning, setting up and breaking down daily lessons and activities.